Missed a Student Loan Payment? Here's What to Do

 Less than 30 days

 Contact your servicer as soon as possible.
 You may be able to make the payment and avoid negative credit reporting.
-Ask about deferment (a temporary pause) or forbearance if you're unable to pay right now.
+Ask about deferment or forbearance if you're unable to pay right now.

 30 to 270 days

 Your loan is delinquent and may have been reported to credit bureaus.
-Contact your servicer immediately to discuss options.
-You may qualify for an income-driven repayment (IDR) plan that lowers your monthly payment based on your income.
-Ask about IBR, ICR, or PAYE.
+Contact your servicer immediately.
+You may qualify for an income-driven repayment plan (IBR, ICR, PAYE) that lowers your monthly payment.

 More than 270 days

 Your loan may be in default.
-Default can lead to wage garnishment (automatic paycheck deductions), tax refund offset (the government keeping your tax refund), and other collection actions.
-See our default and collections guide for options including loan rehabilitation and consolidation.
+See our default and collections guide for recovery options including rehabilitation and consolidation.

 Key terms explained

 • Default: Your loan is severely past due (typically 270+ days for federal loans).
-This triggers serious consequences.
+This triggers serious consequences including garnishment and offset.
+Federal law

 • Forbearance: Another type of temporary payment pause.
-Interest may still accrue during forbearance.
+Interest continues to accrue during forbearance on all loan types.

-• Garnishment: When money is automatically deducted from your paycheck to repay a defaulted loan.
+• Garnishment: When up to 15% of your disposable pay is automatically deducted from your paycheck to repay a defaulted loan.
+Federal law

 • IDR (Income-Driven Repayment): Plans that set your payment based on your income and family size.
 Options include IBR, ICR, and PAYE.